DennisLent/RustyRunways/docs/gui/index.md

 - Developers can run the app from source:
   - Dev mode: `scripts/dev_tauri.sh` (starts Vite + Tauri window)
   - Build: `cd apps/tauri/src-tauri && cargo tauri build`

+Limitations in the web demo:
+- Save/load and YAML scenarios are not available in the browser.
+Use the Python wrappers, Tauri desktop app, or native Rust builds for those workflows.